 10. Tijuana River

 Some of the toxic chemicals that are present in this river are DDT, benzene, lead, mercury, and hexavalent chromium.
-Together with tons of tires and trash, the river causes a lot of diseases along its path due to its extreme pollution, especially when the river dries up and the toxicity in the riverbed goes airborne.
+Together with tons of tires and trash, the river causes a lot of diseases along its path due to its extreme pollution, especially when it dries up and the toxicity in the riverbed goes airborne.

 11. Jordan River

-The source of the river is clean and fit for human consumption.
-However, as the river flows, it increases in toxicity due to the many waste disposals.
 This has caused an increase in the salinity of the water.
 Most of the pollution comes from the refugee crisis in the country, coupled with the increase in the population, both local and international.

 12. Yangtze River

-Like the Yellow River, the Yangtze River is also found in China.
-The rapid industrialization in the country has had its toll on the river, which receives a lot of the released water.
-As a result, there has been a growth in algae through eutrophication.
-There are many negative effects of this, including the death of aquatic life since there is a minimal source of oxygen in the water.
+Like the Yellow River, the Yangtze River is found in China.
+The rapid industrialization in the country has had its toll on the river, which receives a lot of the released water from industrial sources.

 13. Yamuna River